-Our Consolidated Balance Sheet at December 31, 2020 presents the capital accounts of the third-party and related party purchasers of the preferred units as mezzanine equity since the terms of the preferred units allow for cash redemption by the holders in a Change of Control event, without regard to the likelihood of such an event.
+Our Consolidated Balance Sheet at December 31, 2022 presents the capital accounts of the third-party purchasers of the preferred units as mezzanine equity since the terms of the preferred units allow for cash redemption by the holders in a Change of Control event, without regard to the likelihood of such an event.
 The preferred units held by OTA are presented as treasury units in consolidation since their ultimate disposition remains under the control of the Partnership.